Who We Are

 Michelle Soto is a fashion forward herbalist, educator, gardener and dog lover.
 She runs Cutting Root Apothecary and Farm, a medicinal herb and flower farm in Butler, PA.
 Her dream for Cutting Root is to match the plants she cultivates with the people who need them.
 Whether a bouquet of flowers, a beloved medicinal for your own garden, or a personalized tincture, she wants to help make plants accessible.
 She is committed to strengthening our community’s health by offering herbal medicine to those for whom alternative health practice might be out of reach.
 She takes a harm reductionist approach, including diet, nutrition, and lifestyle changes and uses alternative methodology such as reiki, focusing and meditation in her practice.
 She is a trained doula, reiki level one master, and community organizer.

-Jocelyn Kirkwood is a community herbalist and social justice activist from Cleveland, OH.
-Co-founder and herbalist at the Lake Effect Free Alternative Health Clinic, Jocelyn specializes in harm reduction, first aid, LGBTQ health, pain, chronic conditions, and mental health.
-She is also an experienced permaculture gardener, and gets great joy in growing and harvesting many of the herbs that she uses in her practice.
-Jocelyn loves connecting people with plants through the incredible world of herbal medicine.
+Jocelyn Kirkwood is a community herbalist offering sliding scale herbal consultations, Somatic Experiencing Sessions, classes and plant walks with the Stonefruit Collective.
+Jocelyn specializes in working with pain, mental health, chronic conditions and first aid.
+For over a decade she has volunteered her time at numerous free clinics around the country including the Lake Effect Free Alternative Health Clinic, the Three Rivers Free Clinic For the People and the Stone Cabin Collective.
+Jocelyn loves brandishing her loupe in the forests of PA squealing at the snowflaked patterns of the Miterwort flower in early spring.
 She has studied herbs formally at the Northeast School of Botanical Medicine and The Well Of Indigenous Wisdom School, and continues to grow her knowledge through self-study and intensives.
 Jocelyn believes that people can be empowered in their health care through the use of herbal medicine.